 Beginning in December, you can observe booby birds; from March through August, you can keep their young.

 The case is renowned for its surrounding waters’ exquisite clarity, making snorkeling a marine lover’s paradise.
-Hence, it is one of the best things to do in Belize.

 1.12.
 Ambergris Caye Caulker